 We have managed our long-term stockholder dilution by limiting the number of equity incentive awards granted.
-The Board and the Compensation Committee of the Board, or the Compensation Committee, monitors our stock award burn rate and dilution, among other factors, in its efforts to maximize stockholders' value by granting what, in the Board's or Compensation Committee's judgment, are the appropriate number of equity incentive awards necessary to attract, reward, and retain employees, consultants and directors based on the Company's business plan and anticipated grants.
+The Board and the Compensation Committee monitors our stock award burn rate and dilution, among other factors, in its efforts to maximize stockholders' value by granting what, in the Board's or Compensation Committee's judgment, are the appropriate number of equity incentive awards necessary to attract, reward, and retain employees, consultants and directors based on the Company's business plan and anticipated grants.